-Modern slavery and human trafficking (Modern Slavery Act 2015) is a serious global issue that continues to affect millions of people from around the world, including many in developed countries, who are kept and exploited in various forms of slavery.
+Modern slavery and human trafficking (as defined in the Modern Slavery Act 2015) is a serious global issue that continues to affect millions of people from around the world, including many in developed countries, who are kept and exploited in various forms of slavery.
 Construction Testing Solutions Ltd (CTS) recognises the importance of our role in eradicating this issue within the construction supply chain and has a zero-tolerance approach to all forms of modern slavery.

 It is important to CTS that everyone working for the company or within its supply chain can expect adequate working conditions, can work of their own free will and expect fair pay in return.

 CTS operates from a number of offices and UKAS accredited construction materials testing laboratories throughout the United Kingdom, covering a wide range of laboratory and on-site testing and inspection activities, structural investigation, calibration services and geotechnical and environmental consultancy services for our construction and civil engineering clients.

 Our supply chain

 These activities typically fall into two categories:

 - Suppliers – equipment and consumable manufacturers and suppliers registered and operating within the United Kingdom, with the necessary experience, skills, and qualifications to provide us with laboratory and site testing equipment that comply with British and European test standards

 - Subcontractors – such as other UKAS accredited laboratories that can provide services that we do not hold accreditation for ourselves or individuals or organisations that provide specialist services that support our work on site for our clients.